pglen/pyedpro/README.md

     Wed 01.Dec.2021 -- on search, descending one dir level with Ext.
-Search Sun 05.Sep.2021 -- made it function on the Mac M1 laptop  - !@#$$% ....        -- lot of changes, see github log Fri 15.Mar.2024 -- corrected for changes in the public pydbase interface
+Search Sun 05.Sep.2021 -- made it function on the Mac M1 laptop  - !@#$$% ....        -- lot of changes, see github log

+### New:

+    3.3.1   Fri 15.Mar.2024 -- corrected for changes in the public pydbase interface 3.3.5   Wed 10.Apr.2024 -- Relocated search window for better screen allocation

 Partial list, some highlights;